 There are times when extension cords can be your fountain’s electrical source.
 But make sure to choose an extension cord that’s meant to use outdoors.
 What’s more, you will need a moisture-resistant cord to ensure that water will not permeate into your extension cord.
 You don’t want to electrocute anyone in your garden.

-Photo by Kelly Weber from Pinterest
+Photo by Kelly Weber

 Massive fountains need more weight support, so ensure that the ground or surface you are mounting it on can support its weight.
 Also, don’t place your outdoor fountain under bushes, trees, or plants that heavily drop pollen or drip sap.
 Remember that these things can make your fountain look uninviting and can clog your pump.

 Every fountain requires different cleaning and maintenance management.
 Before you install your water fountain, make sure you understand what its specific needs are.
 More importantly, always follow the manufacturer’s instructions to achieve the best results.

 Photo by Mile High Landscaping